Former Chairman and President

 KATRINA M. ADAMS

-After serving an unprecedented two consecutive terms as USTA Chairman and President, Katrina M. Adams will serve the next two years as Immediate Past President.
+After serving an unprecedented two consecutive terms as USTA Chairman and President (2015-16, 2017-18), Katrina M. Adams served the 2019-20 term as Immediate Past President.
 Adams was the first African-American, first former professional tennis player and youngest person ever to serve as USTA President.

 An accomplished professional player, Adams competed for 12 years on the WTA Tour, winning 20 career doubles titles and reaching the quarterfinals or better in doubles at all four Grand Slam events.
 In 2015, Adams was elected vice president of the International Tennis Federation, and in 2016, was appointed as chairman of the Fed Cup Committee.
 In 2018, Adams was also named chairman of the Gender Equality in Tennis Committee.